Neuropsychologist Cristina Martínez explains the risk of developing conduct problems in people with ADHD.

 Intermittent Explosive Disorder (IED)

-Intermittent Explosive Disorder (IED) is a psychological disorder characterizí by the presence of a random pattern of aggressive and disproportionate behavioral reactivity without a concrete motive or objective, causing serious disturbances or harm to the physical and social environment and to the individual themselves.
+Intermittent Explosive Disorder (IED) is a psychological disorder characterized by the presence of a sporadic pattern of aggressive, disproportionate behavioral reactivity without a clear motive or goal, causing serious disturbances or harm to the individual’s physical and social environment.

 Conduct disorder